-Joaquin works with financial services institutions in the Americas to improve their capital planning, address complex regulatory mandates, and manage their operational risk.
-He is a leader in McKinsey’s Risk Management Practice, and co-leads the Practice’s Capital and Balance Sheet Management Service Line in North America.
+Joaquin supports financial services institutions across the Americas on capital planning, stress testing, financial forecasting and planning, and balance sheet strategy.
+He is a leader in McKinsey’s global Risk Management Practice, where he co-leads its Capital and Balance Sheet Management Service Line in North America.

-Joaquin holds a master’s degree in engineering from Ecole Superieure d’Electricite in Paris and Universidad Politécnica de Valencia in Spain, a master’s in economics from University Paris XI, and an MBA from Columbia University Business School.
+Joaquin holds a Master of Engineering degree from Ecole Superieure d’Electricite (Paris) and Universitat Politècnica de València in Spain, a Master of Economics from University Paris XI, and a Master in Business Administration from Columbia University Business School in New York.